-Are you detail oriented, focused and interested in a rapidly growing profession?
-With a career in medical coding you can help ensure the codes are applied correctly during the medical billing process.
-This includes abstracting information from documentation, assigning the appropriate codes, and in some settings, creating a claim.
+Medical coding offers opportunities to work within a health care setting without direct patient contact.
+In this program, you'll learn how to ensure codes are applied correctly during the medical billing process.
+This includes abstracting information from documentation, assigning the appropriate codes and, in some settings, creating a claim.

 The Medical Coding certificate is comprised of 41 to 45 credits and is designed to be completed within 16 months.
-AACC also offers the only Medical Coding (MDC) certificate that presents the majority of its courses online.
+AACC offers the only Medical Coding (MDC) certificate that presents the majority of its courses online.